 If you’re planning to launch your website, you’ve probably already considered how best to monetize it.
 But you may not have given much thought to how your website performs in terms of search engine optimization-or how that could affect you financially.

 The search engine optimization (SEO) game has become more cutthroat than a game show, as companies have invested heavily in increasing visibility.
 That said, successful SEO requires more than just throwing money at the problem.
 You need to understand the topic you are working on and the audience you are trying to achieve.
 Building a long-term, sustainable SEO strategy requires a lot of ongoing research, planning, and analysis.
+If you don’t have the energy or time to devote to such a large project, it could be a good idea to contact firms such as Anthonys Agency, who can handle it for you.

 Here’s what goes into an effective SEO strategy: